monsund/NLP-Coursera-course/README.md

 4. **Classification with RandomForest and TFIDF vectorizer** (for code check **random_forest_classification.ipynb** ):  The classification results shows 86% accuracy, 86% recall and 87% precesion.<br>

 But for the final output, instead of showing one discreet category it is represented as a mixed of all the topics with respect to their probability.
-This is because for example a profile with software background may be also be good at data science, product managment, etc. Thus the results is shown in probability of falling into these categories.
+This is because for example a profile with software background may be also be good at data science, product managment, etc. Thus the results are shown in probability of falling into these categories.